CloudyUnity/High5ive/Docs.md

     - Preprocessed Data
         Contains lookup tables and raw binary data used by FlightManagerClass and DataPreprocessorClass
     - Shaders
         Vertex and Fragment scripts run by the GPU to render triangles using matrix math.
 Unless you're in the 3D turbo team you don't need to understand what I just said.
+- Deprecated
+    Contains unused classes, in case they're needed in future
+    - M_InputClass
+        Legacy from when Finn thought it might be a game
+- Helper Scripts
+    Contains random scripts from other languages generally used for pre-processing data.
+    - D_CsvModifier.pde
+        Used for editing CSV files en masse
+    - M_DataPreprocesser.pde
+        Used for converting CSV files en masse
+    - write_text_byte_file.zig
+        Generates random data for testing input at an easier scale than 650k flights

 // CKM added some details, 14:00 12/03
+// CKM added more details, 16:00 12/03